aplteam/Cider/docs/Cider-User-Guide.md

 #.Cider.TestCases.RunTests ⍝ Execute this for running the test suite
 ```

-The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace`, and `CIDER.tests`, and the comment is then added.
+The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace` and `CIDER.tests`, and the comment is then added.

 However, if the first non-white space character of `tests` is a `]` (making it a user command rather than a function call), its definition would just be printed to the session together with a comment.